ray10506/DC-fuzzy-cmeans/README.md

 # DGC-fuzzy-c-means
 This repository contains codes for the paper:<br>
-### An Effective Dimension– and Correlation-based Fuzzy C-Means Method for Imputing Incomplete Data
+### A New and Effective Dimension– and Grey Theory Correlation-based Fuzzy C-Means Method for Imputing Incomplete Data

 ## Environment:<br>
   * At least Python 3.7